Stab-Rabbit-coding/noted-hymns-to-present-and-sing/README.md

 *The work will begin with liturgy and hymns contained in the Lutheran Service Book, published by Concordia Publishing House, https://www.cph.org/c-2810-lutheran-service-book but sourced from public domain or other sources which authorize copying without royalties.*

-I am using the open source "Musiqwik" font, copyright 2000 by Robert Allgeyer. https://www.fontspace.com/musiqwik-font-f3722
+for version 0.1, I'm using "Musiqwik" font, copyright 2000 by Robert Allgeyer. https://www.fontspace.com/musiqwik-font-f3722 for the notes and Opendyslexic Mono for the lyrics https://opendyslexic.org/